How can I prepare for the written paper for the entrance test?

 How long are the results of this entrance examination valid?

-No, but it is a recognised diploma in Alliances Françaises, private language institutes and language schools in Belgium.
+No, but it is a recognised training in Alliances Françaises, private language institutes and language schools in Belgium.
 There is a convention with the Université Catholique de Louvain (UCL) which enables validation, after teacher training, of the skills acquired in a Masters in FFL, for certain subjects, following examination of your application by a panel.
 This convention does not dispense with the requirement to follow the enrolment procedures for a Masters in FFL with the UCL.

 The Masters at UCL concerned are the Masters in French and Roman Languages and Literature (general orientation, for teaching purposes or FFL orientation, specialist purposes) and the Masters in Modern Languages and Literature (general orientation, for the purpose of specialising in FFL-ROGE).
 The FFL Masters at UCL will allow you to teach in the public system.
-Each year, a certain number of Teacher Training graduates follow this path.

-What are the differences between the DAEFLE diploma awarded by the CNED and the DPAFB awarded by the Alliance française de Bruxelles-Europe?
+What are the differences between the DAEFLE (CNED) and the Professorat?
 Are the future outlets the same?

 Preparation for the DAEFLE (Diploma of Aptitude to Teach French as a Foreign Language) awarded by the CNED is a theoretical distance-learning course.
 We are a centre for sitting the entrance test and for the final examination.
+Find out more